Written by Medibank

 It’s also not uncommon for negative thought patterns to accompany other mental health issues, like anxiety or depression.

-If you’re not feeling yourself, speaking with your GP is a good starting point, or if you’re a Medibank member with hospital cover, you can call the 24/7 Medibank Mental Health Phone Support service to speak with a mental health professional. ~
+If you’re not feeling yourself, speaking with your GP is a good starting point, or if you’re a Medibank health insurance member, you can call 24/7 Medibank Mental Health Support service to speak with a mental health professional at no extra cost.~

 How to deal with negative thought patterns